 I knew that other people did things like go to the gym, go for walks, write, cook, or basically any non-self-destructive activity that helps take the edge off, but me?
 I was a one trick pony.

 Learning to handle emotions in a healthy way after you’ve been a heavy drinker is a little like learning to walk again after being temporarily incapacitated by injury.
 Intuitively, it all feels wrong.
 And it’s frustrating as hell.

 I’m a grown woman!
 WHY do I have to learn how to recognize when I am feeling sad and do this silly breathing exercise?
 I’m not three years old!
 I’m fine… really I am.

 Remember what I said about surrender?
 This is part of it.

-Now that you are on your way to being a healthy, full-functioning, teetotaling adult human being, you need some tools for dealing with everyday stuff.
+Now that you are on your way to being a healthy, full-functioning, teetotaling adult human being, you need some tools for dealing with stress in sobriety.
 Whether it’s kids who won’t listen, jobs that suck the life out of you, or a spouse who can’t get on the same page- life is going to keep happening.
 It’s best you make a plan for managing it.

 Strategies For Managing Everyday Stress